 Do I need a lawyer to fight a lien on my property?

 Generally speaking, getting a lawyer is a good idea.
 Though there are a number of online real estate attorneys to choose from, only LegalShield has been named 2022’s #1 online legal service by Investopedia.
 We have a network of 39 law firms, with lawyers averaging 22 years of experience who are licensed to practice in all 50 states.
-Within as little as 4 hours you can speak with an experienced lawyer who can help for a fraction of what a law firm would usually charge.
+You can speak with an experienced lawyer who can help for a fraction of what a law firm would usually charge.
 There is never a retainer or an additional hourly fee to answer your questions.
 Just legal help when you need it.

 Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to legal services offered by a network of provider law firms to PPLSI members through membership-based participation.
 Neither PPLSI nor its officers, employees or sales associates directly or indirectly provide legal services, representation, or advice.
 The information available in this blog is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 The blog post is not a substitute for competent legal counsel from a licensed professional lawyer in the state or province where your legal issues exist, and the reader is strongly encouraged to seek legal counsel for your specific legal matter.
 Information contained in the blog may be provided by authors who could be a third-party paid contributor.
 All information by authors is accepted in good faith, however, PPLSI makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of such information.